 Location – Rio de Janeiro, Brazil

-The Project – The Vidançar Charity began in 2009 as an initiative to offer underprivileged children from the favelas the opportunity to express themselves through the art of ballet.
-To enroll the children need to be registered to a school, have good grades as well as their vaccinations portfolio up to date.
-It was a great success and since, each year the project has grown.
+The Project – Projeto Vidançar began in 2009 as an initiative to offer underprivileged children living in the notoriously violent Complexo do Alemão favela in Rio de Janeiro, the opportunity to express themselves through ballet.
+To enrol, the children needed to be registered in school, achieve good grades and have an up- to-date vaccination portfolio.

-Vidançar uses classical ballet as part of a pedagogical development process.
-This includes exercises, which requires concentration, discipline and muscle strength, alongside educational activities, which teach the value of education, respect for others, and help raise the self-esteem of children.
+Projeto Vidançar uses classical ballet as part of a pedagogical development process and offers this alongside educational activities, which teach the value of education, respect for others, and helps raise the self-esteem of children.

 The project which started with just 12 girls in 2009, now teaches around 200 boys and girls, and has adapted to offer hip hop, football, passinho (a uniquely Brazilian street dance) and most recently, chess.
 The children take part in ballet and hip hop performances at public events in Rio de Janeiro, giving them the chance to perform and gain confidence.